typohnebild/numpy-vs-mir/README.md

 As benchmarks we used problems in size of
 16, 32, 48, 64, 128, 192, ..
 1216, 1280, 1408, 1536, ...,
 2432, 2560, 2816, ..., 3840, 4096.
-And solved the with a Multigrid W-cycle with 2 pre- and postsmoothing steps and stopped when the problem was solved up to an epsilon of 1e-3.
+Each problem was solved with a Multigrid W-cycle with 2 pre- and postsmoothing steps.
+As stop criteria we used an epsilon of 1e-3.
 For each permutation of the setup option a run was done 3 times.

 In the [Python-Benchmark](#python-benchmark) we distinguish measurements between